-We obtained an understanding of the group and parent company and the sector in which they operate to identify laws and regulations that could reasonably be expected to have a direct effect on the financial statements.
-We obtained our understanding in this regard through discussions with management, application of cumulative audit knowledge and experience of the sector.

-- We determined the principal laws and regulations relevant to the group and parent company in this regard to be those arising from Companies Act 2006, LSE listing rules, Disclosure and Transparency Rules and UK Corporate Governance Code (voluntary adoption). - We designed our audit procedures to ensure the audit team considered whether there were any indications of non-compliance by the group and parent company with those laws and regulations.
-These procedures included, but were not limited to: - · Enquiries of management - · Review of minutes - · Review of RNS publications. - As in all of our audits, we addressed the risk of fraud arising from management override of controls by performing audit procedures which included, but were not limited to: the testing of journals; reviewing accounting estimates for evidence of bias; and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business.
+- We obtained an understanding of the group and parent company and the sector in which they operate to identify laws and regulations that could reasonably be expected to have a direct effect on the financial statements.
+We obtained our understanding in this regard through discussions with management and application of our cumulative audit knowledge and experience of the sector. - We determined the principal laws and regulations relevant to the group and parent company in this regard to be those arising from the Companies Act 2006, FCA Listing Rules, the Disclosure Guidance and Transparency Rules Sourcebook, the UK Corporate Governance Code and US Food and Drug Administration. - We designed our audit procedures to ensure the audit team considered whether there were any indications of non-compliance by the group and parent company with those laws and regulations.
+These procedures included, but were not limited to: - Enquiries of management; - Review of board and audit committee minutes; and - Review of RNS publications. - As in all of our audits, we addressed the risk of fraud arising from management override of controls by performing audit procedures which included, but were not limited to: the testing of journals; reviewing accounting estimates for evidence of bias; and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business.